 * Copper sinks to two-month low as inventories rise

-* Dollar gains for second day on U.S. tax reform hopes (Updates with afternoon trading)
+* Dollar gains for second day on US tax reform hopes

 By Lewis Krauskopf

-The S&P technology sector, which has lost momentum in recent days, rose 0.8 percent and was the best performing major group.
+The S&P technology sector, which has lost momentum in recent days, rose 0.2 percent and was the only major group to end in positive territory.
+But the sector finished well below its session highs.

 Investors have been selling technology shares recently, bidding up prices for banks, telecoms and transports in a rotation into groups expected to particularly benefit from passage of U.S. bill designed to slash corporate taxes.